 Health centers have a long-standing record of delivering high-quality care to complex, underserved populations and rely on the support tied to HPSA, MUA, and MUP designations to sustain those services.
 Thank you for your consideration of these comments.
 We look forward to working with the Administration on this topic.
-If you have any questions, please feel free to contact Frank Waters, Senior Director of Government Affairs with MPCA at fwaters@mpca.net.
+Please feel free to reach out with any questions.